OWASP/www-project-benchmark/tab_tool_support.md

 * [Synopsys Coverity SAST (Formerly Coverity Code Advisor) (On-Demand and stand-alone versions)](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) - .json results file (You can scan Benchmark w/Coverity for free.
 See: https://scan.coverity.com/)
 * [Thunderscan SAST](https://www.defensecode.com/thunderscan.php) - .xml results file
 * [Veracode SAST](https://www.veracode.com/products/binary-static-analysis-sast) - .xml results file
-* [XANITIZER](https://www.xanitizer.com/xanitizer/) - .xml results file ([Their white paper on how to setup Xanitizer to scan Benchmark](https://www.xanitizer.com/wp-content/uploads/howtosetupxanitizerforowaspbenchmarkproject.pdf).)
+* [WhiteSource SAST (was XANITIZER)](https://www.whitesourcesoftware.com/whitesource-sast/) - .xml results file ([Their white paper on how to setup Xanitizer to scan Benchmark](https://www.xanitizer.com/wp-content/uploads/howtosetupxanitizerforowaspbenchmarkproject.pdf).)
 (Free trial available)

 We are looking for results for other commercial SAST tools.
 If you have a license for any static analysis tool not already listed above and can run it on Benchmark and send us the results file that would be very helpful.